Space: Manon Voice

-Jordan is our People + Property series writer for the theme History.
-Her piece incorporates the architectural history of the house with the neighborhood history of the city block and relates this history to broader themes of landscape, city planning, and gentrification.
+Jordan’s piece incorporates the architectural history of the house with the neighborhood history of the city block and relates this history to broader themes of landscape, city planning, and gentrification.

-Sara Baldwin Schatz
+History: Sara Baldwin Schatz

-Danicia Monet is the People + Property series contributor focusing on the issue of Equity and Access.
-Her subject matter will outline a map, guidelines and how to instructable for increasing equity in developing urban neighborhoods.
+Danicia’s work outlines a map, guidelines and how to instructable for increasing equity in developing urban neighborhoods.